King George Island | Gateway to Antarctica

 Trinity Church

-Located over a narrow rocky hill, this Russian Orthodox church is a wooden structure with a full-time priest who performs the services.
-Often called ‘the church at the end of the world’, this is the southernmost Orthodox church on the planet.
-The Siberian pine wood used in the construction was shipped from Altay, and the bells were brought from the city of Vladimir.
+This Russian Orthodox church sits on a narrow rocky hill.
+Often called 'the church at the end of the world', it's the southernmost Orthodox church on the planet, complete with a full-time priest.
+The Siberian pine wood came from Altay, whilst the bells were brought from Vladimir.

 Research on King George Island